ycj28c/scribble/_posts/2018-12-04-html-smooth-scroll-header.md

 });
 ~~~

-However, when table header become fixed, the width of table will mess up, to make table look same as before, we need to set width percentage at <td> in the <tbody>, to avoid the tBody change.
-In addition, need adjust the width of float header.
-We find syncVotingResultTableHeadAndBodyWidth() method in above function, It is the key part guarantee the thead hold the same width as tbody.
-In fact, it just force the head width as calculated body column width.
+However, when table header become fixed, the width of table could mess up because the content width change.
+To keep table look same as before, we need to set width percentage at <td> in the <tbody> to static the body column width.
+In addition to that, we need adjust the width of float header for better user experience.
+There is syncVotingResultTableHeadAndBodyWidth() method in above function, It is the major code to guarantee each table head column stay the same width as body.
+In fact, it just dynamically force the head width pixel as calculated body column pixel, jQuery is able to do this job.
 ~~~javascript
 syncVotingResultTableHeadAndBodyWidth = function() {
 	$('#vrNumberTh').css({